-In today’s digital age, the proliferation of replicas and knock-offs of iconic design furniture is rampant, with the internet serving as a bustling marketplace for these imitations.
-Platforms such as Amazon and eBay, as well as many reputable interior design retailers, have become hotspots for finding these fake creations.
-This begs the question: how can design aficionados distinguish genuine masterpieces from mere copies, thereby supporting authentic creativity and fighting intellectual property infringement?
+In today’s digital age, there’s a veritable explosion of replicas and knock-offs of iconic design furniture!
+The internet is a bustling marketplace for these imitations, offering a world of choice for consumers.
+Online marketplaces like Amazon and eBay, as well as many top interior design retailers, have become the go-to spots for finding these amazing knock-offs.
+This raises an exciting question: how can design aficionados distinguish genuine masterpieces from mere copies, thereby supporting authentic creativity and fighting intellectual property infringement?

-Consider the scenario of stumbling upon a “DSW” chair, supposedly by Charles and Ray Eames, listed for less than €100 – a deal that seems too good to be true.
-Rightly so, as it turns out to be a replica.
-With just a few keystrokes, names like Eero Saarinen, Joe Colombo, Arne Jacobsen and Gino Sarfatti flash across the screen, their legendary designs tagged with incredibly low prices.
+Just imagine for a moment that you come across a “DSW” chair, which is said to have been designed by Charles and Ray Eames, and it’s listed for less than €100 – what a fantastic deal!
+And it turns out to be a replica!
+With just a few keystrokes, names like Eero Saarinen, Joe Colombo, Arne Jacobsen and Gino Sarfatti flash across the screen, their legendary designs tagged with incredibly low prices!

-Why such a huge price difference?
-Well, the answer lies in the mass production of these knock-offs by companies, particularly in regions such as the UK, where design copyright laws have historically been murky.
-But change is on the horizon.
-The Enterprise and Regulatory Reform Act of 2013 brought UK copyright law more in line with European standards, where protection for manufactured goods will extend for 70 years after the death of the designer, as opposed to the UK’s previous limit of 25 years.
+But why is there such a huge price difference?
+And the answer is simple!
+These knock-offs are mass produced by companies in regions like the UK, where design copyright laws have historically been murky.
+But there’s exciting news on the horizon!
+The Enterprise and Regulatory Reform Act of 2013 brought UK copyright law more in line with European standards, which is great news for designers everywhere!
+The new law extends protection for manufactured goods for 70 years after the death of the designer, up from the previous limit of 25 years.

-Despite these legislative changes, the challenge of identifying and choosing authentic pieces over copies remains, underlined by the ease with which replicas are distributed online.
+Despite these legislative changes, the challenge of identifying and choosing authentic pieces over copies remains.
+But there is hope!
+The ease with which replicas are distributed online can be overcome with the right guidance.
 Here we offer insightful guidance on how to separate the real from the fake, champion originality and uphold the legacy of iconic design.

 A copy is obvious: FALSE